HOW TO INSTALL A BUILT-IN MICROWAVE

 The electrical supply for the appliance must be 240V at 60Hz.
 A dedicated circuit is required.

 First, assemble and install the provided spacer kit, if applicable.
-With the flange facing outward, align a spacer bar on the bottom trim and secure it with two 3/8 inch washer screws.
+With the flange facing outward, align a spacer bar on the bottom trim and secure it with two 3/8 inch washer screws from the provided microwave filler kit.
 Do the same to align and secure the opposite spacer bar.
 Now center the spacer assembly against the lower front edge of the cabinet opening.
 Using a 1/8 inch diameter drill bit, drill through the mounting holes in the spacer bars to create pilot holes.
-Use a Phillips head screwdriver to thread and tighten the 4 ¾ inch flathead screws to secure the spacer assembly.
+Use a Phillips head screwdriver to thread and tighten the 4 ¾ inch flathead screws from your microwave installation kit to secure the spacer assembly.
 Avoid overtightening the screws.

 WARNING: Excessive Weight Hazard.
 Use two or more people to move and install the microwave oven.
 Failure to do so can result in back or other injury.